sergey-shandar/public/notes/dweb/workshop1.md

 - signature format
 - trusted timestamp

-## 3. Cache (Rendering)
+## 3. Caching and Rendering

-Read from a CAS all blocks and create a static HTML page.
+Read all blocks from a CAS and create a static HTML page.

 ## 4. Publish